 Tailor-Made Trip & Departure

-7-Night 8- Days Tibet Overland Tour departs from Kathmandu every Saturday and Tuesday as per our group joining departure date.
+7-Night 8- Days Tibet Overland Tour departs from Kathmandu every Saturday as per our group joining departure date.
 Private tour can be arranged any time of the year.
 If our set departure dates are not convenient for you, you may choose alternate departures dates.
 Private treks are best suited for couples, families, work colleagues and small groups of friends.
 Customized itineraries are available as per your travel needs.
 Further sharing information please kindly contact your trekking agency at Nepal Spirit Adventure.

 we will be staying at Lhasa three start category hotel and guest houses along the route as per Tibet Overland Tour.
 All accommodations are on twin-shared basis we can also arrange the single room as per your require with paying single supplementary cost.